How Flow Cytometry is Used to Study Infectious Disease

 So how does flow cytometry relate to a hot topic like infectious disease?

-And how exactly do you use it to study infectious disease?
+And how exactly is flow cytometry used to study infectious disease?

-Read on for more on how flow cytometry works, how it’s used for infectious disease research, and which devices are best for the process.
+Read on for more on how the cell sorter works, how it’s used for infectious disease research, and which devices are best for the process.

 What is a Flow Cytometer?